gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 - **_Downsample_**
 - **_Compression_**

-Downsampling reduces image resolution and compression makes the downsized images take up less space in the PDF file.
+Downsampling reduces image resolution and compression make the downsized images take up less space in the PDF file.
 The combination of the two settings makes the PDF file itself smaller.

 #### Downsample options